SleepyLGod/mini-oft-llm/README.md

-# OFT Mini Project: Chinese Instruction Tuning with Qwen2.5-7B
+# Mini OFT: Chinese Instruction Tuning with Qwen2.5-7B

 Parameter-efficient finetuning with **OFT (Orthogonal Finetuning)** on a pretrained foundation model for a downstream task.